119: How to Set Up Systems for Retreats and Events Plus How to Think Through Your Retreats Strategically

 Snag some freebies to help you better organize & streamline

-the backend of your business!
+the backend of your launches (to impact your business)!

 Don't go home empty handed!